 Advancing the cause of public education is the goal of the National Education Association.
 The professional teaching organization has three million members and is represented in every state.
 Both digital and print publications provide educators with the most recent happenings within the realm of public education.
 Educators can find helpful tools and ideas on the website to immediately use in their classrooms and assist their students.
-Another benefit to membership include discounted legal services.
-The NEA is adamant that every child in America deserves the right to a quality education, no matter where they reside or what the family income might be.
+Another benefit to membership includes discounted legal services.
+The NEA is adamant that every child in America deserves the right to quality education, no matter where they reside or what the family income might be.
 With more than three million members, the NEA has helped to improve teaching and learning.

 2. American Federation of Teachers (AFT)

 Democracy and political activism is a major part of the American Federation of Teachers, which was founded in Chicago in 1916.
 This professional organization engages in collective bargaining and has professional interests in mind when working for human and civil rights within schools.
-Historically, AFT has led the way in educational reform and are dedicated to taking action.
+Historically, AFT has led the way in educational reform and is dedicated to taking action.